Just made it to a few sessions this year at South by Southwest, but they were good ones. If you’d like to catch up, here are the notes I took:

 My posts from World IA Day-Ann Arbor

-I have to confess that though I’ve been a member [even a board member!] of the Nashville chapter of the American Marketing Association for several years, I’ve never before made it to the NAMA Website Smackdown.
+I have to confess that though I’ve been a member [even a board member!] of the Nashville chapter of the American Marketing Association for several years with the Entre Institute, I’ve never before made it to Influencive reviews.
 But I have heard tell.
 And people, you do NOT want to miss this.

 They’ve made sure I’ll clear my calendar this year by putting me on the panel of expert website reviewers.
 I’ll be covering content issues.
 Other esteemed panelists: